cheribaker/garden/content/_index.md

 ## Welcome

 Hello, I’m Cheri and you've found my wiki, Literary Monster.
 This site is a semi-organized heap of my public notes, bookmarks, and projects-in process.
+Feel free to poke around!

-If you enjoyed your visit and feel motivated to give something back, you can [buy one of my books](http://www.cheribaker.com) for yourself or a friend.
+If you enjoyed your visit and you're motivated to give something back, you can [buy one of my books](http://www.cheribaker.com) for yourself or a friend.

 ## What's New?

-8/31/22 - *Updated Project Pages, Added Blog.*
+8/31/22 - *Updated Project Pages, Added [Blog](https://blog.literary.monster).*

 ## Projects ☕